 V2S acts as an open door for veterans, helping them jumpstart a career in commercial and entertainment media.

-Co-founded by David Cohen, Peter Friedman and Colonel (ret) Maureen Weigl, V2S is a not-for-profit organization that provides U.S. military veterans:
+Co-founded by David Cohen, Peter Friedman and Brig Gen (PA) Maureen Weigl, V2S is a not-for-profit organization that provides U.S. military veterans:

 - Meaningful employment in media production